apache/privacy-website/faq/committers.md

 Please do not install and run your own instances of Matomo.

+### Can I use Scarf to analyse our downloads?

+Yes: Scarf has signed a DPA with us, fully supports the GDPR and was added to our privacy terms.
+It is possible to use their service.

 ### Can I use another analytics/tracking etc software?

 Before using any further tracking software please ask on privacy@apache.org